symfony/symfony-docs/service_container.rst

 Service Container
 =================

-Your application is *full* of useful objects: one "Mailer" object might help you send email messages while another object might help you save things to the database.
+Your application is *full* of useful objects: a "Mailer" object might help you send emails while another object might help you save things to the database.
 Almost *everything* that your app "does" is actually done by one of these objects.
 And each time you install a new bundle, you get access to even more!